-Golden geckos, native to Vietnam and southeast Asia, are intriguing lizards, but aren't the popular pets their cousins are.
+Golden geckos, which are native to Vietnam and southeast Asia, are intriguing lizards but aren't the popular pets their cousins are.
 It may be due in part to their nocturnal habits and their aversion to being handled, but whatever the reason, these geckos are usually readily available from breeders.
 If you're a night owl, this could be the pet gecko for you.

 - Name: Golden gecko (Gekko ulikovskii)

-- Size: Adult length of around 7 to 8 inches
+- Size: Adult length of around seven to eight inches

 Behavior and Temperament of Golden Geckos

 Golden geckos are skittish and have delicate skin, so they are not good candidates for handling.
 They also have a bit of a reputation for biting when stressed.
 This may not be the best starter gecko for a new owner, but if you're patient when handling is necessary, your gecko eventually should become docile.

 Like many geckos, the golden will shed its tail when very stressed and can regenerate the tail.
 That said, however, this is an extreme response from the gecko, and a gecko never should be picked up by its tail.

 Female golden geckos tend to be a bit smaller than males.
 Males can be yellow-golden in color (sometimes with markings), while females tend to be darker and have more green.
 They have specialized toe pads that allow them to effortlessly move along vertical surfaces and upside down.

 A 20-gallon tall terrarium is sufficient for a golden gecko, but bigger is better as golden geckos are active lizards.
 Golden geckos need vertical space for climbing so use a tall tank.
 Males are territorial so should only be kept one to a cage.

 The substrate for golden geckos should be something that retains moisture, such as reptile bark or shredded coconut fiber bedding.
 Some keepers also use pure soil but avoid using potting soil, which often contains perlite.